Prosp3r/segmed/README.md

 ### How it works

 This piece of code reads all images in the folder /assets/medimages/ into memory in real time(i.e: if a new image is put in after the program starts, it'll read it into the page vies immdiately).

+- Opens a web socket connection for each connected client(browser) and broadcasts the flag status to each conneted client.

 - It stores a record of everything in a segmed.JSON file (Our makeshift database) in the home directory.
 - It also stores all meta-data extracted from the images in the JSON file.